Tannehill, Titans beat up by sack-happy Jets in OT loss

 “But you never go into a game thinking you’re going to take a bunch of hits.”

-Quinnen Williams had two of the sacks for the Jets, who took Tannehill down five times on third down and blew up drives.
+Quinnen Williams had two of the sacks for the Jets, who had 14 quarterback hits overall and took Tannehill down five times on third down to blow up drives.
 Tennessee went 5 of 19 on third-down opportunities while dropping to 2-2.

 “It’s tough to pinpoint one area or one group,” Tannehill said.
 “It’s been one thing here, one thing there.
 A bad snap, missed opportunity, bad throw, drop.
 It’s been everything.
 We have to be able as a group to clean those things up, come together and all execute and make plays.”